carpentries-incubator/hpc-intro/_episodes/02-filedir.md

 {: .language-bash}

 ~~~
-/Users/nelle
+/home/usr123
 ~~~
 {: .output}

 It turns out that `cd` without an argument will return you to your home directory, which is great if you've gotten lost in your own filesystem.

-Let's try returning to the `data` directory from before.
-Last time, we used three commands, but we can actually string together the list of directories to move to `data` in one step:
+Let's try returning to the `project` directory from before.
+Last time, we used three commands, but we can actually string together the list of directories to move to `project` in one step:

 ~~~
-$ cd Desktop/shell-lesson-data/data
+$ cd /nesi/project/<projectcode>
 ~~~
 {: .language-bash}